 These attractive features come with a price, however.
 The higher risk associated with the small down payment makes mortgage insurance a necessity.
 The borrower pays the premiums in two ways.
 The up-front premium, 1.75% of the base loan amount, is added to the loan.
 Thus, a buyer paying 3.5% down for a $300,000 home will have a $294,566 loan amount—98.2% of the purchase price.

 FHA also charges a monthly renewal of 1.35%.
 This would amount to $325/mo for the $300,000 purchase.
-This is more expensive than the private mortgage insurance (PMI) charged on low down payment conventional loans.
+According to Northpoint Mortgage Lenders, this is more expensive than the private mortgage insurance (PMI) charged on low down payment conventional loans.
 Conventional PMI for a 95% loan would cost between $128 and $273, depending of credit score.
 Moreover, the FHA insurance will be in place over the life of the loan.
 Lenders will cancel PMI once the loan to value ratio drops to 78%, based on the market value of the property.

 There is another, rather sneaky cost to FHA loans.
 When the borrower pays off an FHA loan, whether by refinancing or by selling, the FHA lender charges interest after the payoff, to the end of the month.
 If you are paying off a $260,000 FHA loan with a 4.5% rate, you’ll pay a full month’s interest even if you pay the loan off on the first day of the month.
 That interest would amount to around $975.
 Conventional lenders charge interest on a per diem basis—a significant absence of rip-off.